 17. Should I do a solo trip even though Magical Express will be gone?
 Is it safe?

-Magical Express will be ending on January 1st, 2022, so you can use it until then!
-After that, you can use Mears Connect (which is the same company that ran Magical Express) for a round trip fee starting at $32 or a one-way fee starting at $16!
+You could use Mears Connect (which is operated by the same company that ran Magical Express) for a round trip fee starting at $32 (for adults) or a one-way fee starting at $16 (for adults)!